Victor Lage de Araujo

-By exercising thought in new languages, you realise that some feelings and poetry are simply impossible in other words.
-This is opposite of what Eric Blair (AKA George Well) proposed with his Newspeak (in the book 1984), where the censorship of given words would eventually render impossible the merest thoughts against the Regime.
+By exercising thought in new languages, you realize that some feelings and poetry are simply impossible in different wording.
+Quite the opposite of what Eric Blair (AKA George Well) proposed with his Newspeak (in his book: 1984), where the censorship of given words would eventually render impossible the merest thoughts against the Regime.
 By learning new languages, one enhances one's thought processes and strains multiple regions of the brain.
 Language learning is a potent stimulus for neuroplasticity.
-It improves not only the neurons directly involved in its operations but can possibly even be used as a mean to prevent most Dementia (studies point to at least four to five years' advantage).
+It improves not only the neurons directly involved in its operations but can even be used as a means to prevent most Dementia (studies point to at least four to five years' advantage).

 7. What is your message to young (and not so young) people out there who are interested in studying multiple languages?

 Be bold.
-Never flinch or fear that learning any new language is too much of a time spending.
-Never think there is such a thing as a someone with a "privileged brain" that can quickly learn thousands of languages (and you are unable to).
+Never flinch or fear that learning any new language is too much time spent.
+Never think there is such a thing as someone with a "privileged brain" that can quickly learn thousands of languages (and you are unable to).
 Never imagine the full learning of a language is an easy task, though.
 Learning a new language requires both planning and dedication.
 Whoever has an "average" brain (I exclude, PERHAPS, just those who have organic mental illnesses), you can learn as many languages as you dedicate yourself to.

 From the “motto” of Star Trek: "To boldly go, where no man has gone before!"